awsdocs/amazon-cloudfront-developer-guide/doc_source/CNAMEs.md

 **Before you begin:** Make sure that you do the following before you update your distribution to add an alternate domain name:
 + Register the domain name with Route 53 or another domain provider\.
 + Add a certificate from an authorized certificate authority \(CA\) to CloudFront that covers the domain name you plan to use with the distribution, to validate that you are authorized to use the domain\.
-For more information, see [ Requirements for Using Alternate Domain Names](#alternate-domain-names-requirements)\.<a name="CreatingCNAMEProcess"></a>
+For more information, see [Requirements for using alternate domain names](#alternate-domain-names-requirements)\.<a name="CreatingCNAMEProcess"></a>

-**Adding an Alternate Domain Name**
+**Adding an alternate domain name**

 1. Sign in to the AWS Management Console and open the CloudFront console at [https://console\.aws\.amazon\.com/cloudfront/](https://console.aws.amazon.com/cloudfront/)\.